-For Standard SPI and Dual SPI operations, the /HOLD signal allows the W25Q32FV operation to be paused while it is actively selected (when /CS is low).
+For Standard SPI and Dual SPI operations, the /HOLD signal allows the W25Q40EW operation to be paused while it is actively selected (when /CS is low).
 The /HOLD function may be useful in cases where the SPI data and clock signals are shared with other devices.
 For example, consider if the page buffer was only partially written when a priority interrupt requires use of the SPI bus.
 In this case the /HOLD function can save the state of the instruction and the data in the buffer so programming can resume where it left off once the bus is available again.
 The /HOLD function is only available for standard SPI and Dual SPI operation, not during Quad SPI or QPI.
 The Quad Enable Bit QE in Status Register-2 is used to determine if the pin is used as /HOLD pin or data I/O pin.
 When QE=0 (factory default), the pin is /HOLD, when QE=1, the pin will become an I/O pin, /HOLD function is no longer available.

 To initiate a /HOLD condition, the device must be selected with /CS low.
 A /HOLD condition will activate on the falling edge of the /HOLD signal if the CLK signal is already low.
 If the CLK is not already low the /HOLD condition will activate after the next falling edge of CLK.
 The /HOLD condition will terminate on the rising edge of the /HOLD signal if the CLK signal is already low.
-If the CLK is not already low the /HOLD condition will terminate after the next falling edge of CLK.
+If the CLK is not already low the /HOLD signal if the CLK signal is already low.
+If the CLK is not already low the /HOLD signal is already low.

+condition will terminate after the next falling edge of CLK.
 During a /HOLD condition, the Serial Data Output (DO) is high impedance, and Serial Data Input (DI) and Serial Clock (CLK) are ignored.
-The Chip Select (/CS) signal should be kept active (low) for the full duration of the /HOLD operation to avoid resetting the internal logic state of the device.
+The Chip Select (/CS) signal should be kept active low for the full duration of the /HOLD operation to avoid resetting the internal logic state of the device.